chicacode/mini-project-todo-list-app/README.md

 - **Add Task:** Users can add a new task to the list.
 - **Remove Task:** Users can remove a task from the list.
 - **View Tasks:** Users can display all tasks in the list.
+- **Suggests Tasks: based on priority and deadline
 - **Exit:** Users can terminate the program.

 ## Implementation Steps